VISIT OUR ART STORE ▶

 How different charcoal types react in wet watercolor paintings

-Creating Your Charcoal-Watercolor Masterpiece
+Creating the Artist’s Charcoal-Watercolor Masterpiece

 Step 1: Prepping the Paper With a Light Mist

-I start with a few simple supplies:
+The artist starts with a few simple supplies:

-• My quill brush
+• The quill brush

 • A spray bottle of water